RetroCro/TurtleWoW-Mods/README.md

 	- cpu.log
 	- twloader.log
 - There are log files in the TWoW\Errors folder -> Open the txt file and scroll to the bottom.
 You might see some clues there but often times it's pretty cryptic.
-	- When your game crashes a log file is put in the Errors folder and will be named similar to `2025-01-01 22.02.09 Crash.txt`
+	- When your game crashes a log file is put in the Errors folder and will be named similar to `2025-01-01 22.02.09 Crash.txt`.
+A DMP file with the same name will be created.
+You may need to provide both of these files to the support team.

 </details>